lshunak/e2e_tests/README.md

 1. Clone the repository to your local machine and change directory to it.

- 2. Install Dependencies:
+2 .
+Install Dependencies:

       npm install

-4. Install Playwright Browsers:

-   npx playwright install --with-deps

-6. Run Test
+3. Run Test

       npx playwright test